Rajiv-Ranjan-341/Object-Finder-in-Video/README.md

 📄 License
 This project is for educational and experimental purposes.
 Be sure to follow licensing of:

--YOLOv8 by Ultralytics
+YOLOv8 by Ultralytics
--Tesseract OCR
+Tesseract OCR